GT-McDowell-Lab/PyCAC/docs/chapter1/comp-and-exec.md

 ## Compilation and execution

+Please note that these instructions are for compilation and direct execution of the CAC simulator.
+To run CAC simulations using the GUI, please see the section titled: [Graphical user interface](../chapter4/README.md)

 ### MPI

 The PyCAC code is fully parallelized with Message Passing Interface (MPI).
 Some functions in MPI-3 standard are employed.
 It works with [Open MPI](https://www.open-mpi.org) version 2.1, [Intel MPI](https://software.intel.com/en-us/intel-mpi-library) version 5.1, [MPICH](https://www.mpich.org) version 3.3, and [MVAPICH2](http://mvapich.cse.ohio-state.edu) version 2.3.